waterjump/volca-share/README.md

 # VolcaShare

-VolcaShare is a tool to save and share settings (aka patches) for different sounds of the Korg Volca Bass and Korg Volca Keys synthesizers.
-It’s basically a content management system, but instead of the content being blog posts or pictures of your feet or whatever, the content consists the parameters which define the synth patch, and therefore its sound.
+VolcaShare is an online patch database and content management system for the Korg Volca Bass and Korg Volca Keys synthesizers.
+It also syncs patches from the browser directly to the synthesizer via WebMIDI.

 ## Features
 📝 **Persistence**: Create, read, update, and delete patches for the Bass and Keys.